 Plus, many influencers communicate with each other, so it’s easy for them to detect when you’ve sent out a mass mailing of the same gift.
-Thus, pay attention to the influencer’s own brand, niche, interests, and philosophy, and craft a gift package that’s just right for them!
+Thus, pay attention to the influencer’s own brand, niche, interests, and philosophy, and create and sell custom products just right for them!

 Personalized gifts give influencers even more of a reason to share your brand, especially when these gifts are centered around your brand’s own products.
 For example, a food brand might send a vegan recipe blogger a basket of vegan ingredients to craft a meal with, and a toy brand might send a doll outfit crafting kit to a mother-daughter YouTube duo who love making DIY projects for their dolls.

 Rambo the Puppy has multiple allergies.
 So, Wellness CORE sent Rambo’s owner some of their treats that Rambo can eat safely.
 They’re the perfect personalized gift!

 Use gifts to “test” influencers who haven’t tried your product yet.

 Giving influencers a free, positive experience with a product they haven’t tried yet—and seeing how they respond on social media—is a great option to “vet” influencers and determine who really loves your product.
 This can be done before entering into a formal partnership with that influencer.

 KPOP Foods’ Theo Lee uses this gifting strategy, as he told Referral Rock: “We typically send our sauces to the influencer ahead of time to see what he or she thinks before discussing a potential partnership.”
 He says this vetting helps because then his company can tell who is and isn’t a real fan of the product.

 Check in with influencers about their own goals.
 Then, gift accordingly, to help accomplish a mutual goal.